mailjet/api-documentation/guides/_send-api.md

 ##Tagging Email Messages

-Mailjet provides 2 properties to pass your system own internal information to tag the messages.
+Mailjet provides 2 properties to tag messages with your own custom information.

 These custom pieces of information are returned back in the events you registered to via our [Event API](#events) and in the messages processed via our [Parse API](#customid-and-payload).